Semantical Investigations on Non-classical Logics with Recovery Operators: Negation: Semantical Investigations

 \subsection{Boolean Algebras}

 A distinctive feature of our approach consists in encoding Boolean algebras and their extensions by means of their (Stone) representation as algebras of sets (aka.~`fields of sets’).
 In a nutshell, this means that each element of (the carrier of) the algebra will be a set of what we refer to as \textit{points}.
 Inspired by the `propositions as sets of worlds' paradigm from modal logic, we may think of \textit{points} as being `worlds', and thus of the elements of our Boolean algebras as `propositions'.
-Of course, this is just one among many possible interpretations, and nothing stops us from thinking of points as being themselves sets or functions (or sets thereof, etc.).
-We make use of type parameters (Greek letters $\ww$ and $\itype$) to this end.\footnote{Type parameters ($\ww$ resp.~$\itype$) are introduced also in our formalization sources \cite{AFP} using apostrophe-leading symbols ($'w$ resp.~$'a$) which is the Isabelle/HOL notation for type variables.
-This use of type parameters is possible in Isabelle/HOL thanks to its support of \textit{rank-1 polymorphism} \cite{Isabelle}.}
+Of course, this is just one among many possible interpretations, and nothing stops us from thinking of points as any other kind of object (e.g., they can be sets, functions, sets of functions, etc.).
+We make use of parameters (Greek letters like $\ww$, $\itype$, $\beta$) in our types to this end.\footnote{Type parameters (e.g., $\ww$, $\itype$) are introduced also in our formalization sources \cite{AFP}, using apostrophe-leading symbols (e.g., $\text{`}w$ resp.~$\text{`}a$) which is the notation for type variables in Isabelle/HOL \cite{Isabelle}.
+This use of type parameters is possible thanks to Isabelle/HOL's support of \textit{rank-1} type polymorphism.}

-When given a term of a $\ww$-parameterized type, we take $\ww$ as a type whose semantic domain corresponds to the domain/universe of points, so that e.g.~the $\ww$-parametric type $\ww\ar \bool$ can be interpreted as the type of (characteristic functions of) sets of points.
-Since sets (of points) play a fundamental role in this work, we will introduce a handy abbreviation, $\wsig$, as shorthand for the $\ww$-parametric type $\ww\ar\bool$.
-We will often simply write $\sigma$ when the actual type parameter is irrelevant to the discussion.
+When given a term of a $\ww$-parameterized type, we take $\ww$ as a type whose semantic domain corresponds to the domain or universe of points.
+For instance, the $\ww$-parametric type $\ww\ar \bool$ can be interpreted as the type of (characteristic functions of) sets of points.
+Given the fundamental role sets (of points) play in this work, we introduce a convenient abbreviation, $\wsig$, as (postfix) shorthand notation for the $\ww$-parametric type $\ww\ar\bool$.
+Often, we will simply write $\sigma$ when the actual type parameter is irrelevant or easily inferred from the context.

-We start by encoding the lattice-ordering relation ($\bprec$) and its corresponding equality ($\bapprox$) as binary predicates on sets, i.e., as terms having type: $\sigma\ar\sigma\ar\bool$.
-Observe that equality corresponds to its meta-logical counterpart because of HOL's extensionality.
+We will follow the convention of employing \textbf{boldface} for the encoded object-logical algebraic operations ($\band, \bimp, \bcmpl, \bbot$, etc.), ordering ($\bprec$), and equality ($\bapprox$).
+We begin by encoding the latter two as binary predicates on sets, i.e., having type: $\sigma\ar\sigma\ar\bool$.